meetsmore/nittei/README.md

 ### Launching the server

-Now we are ready to start the `nittei` server
+Now we are ready to start the `Nittei` server

 ```bash
 just dev
 ```

-There are a few environment variables that can be used to control the server.
+There are a few environment variables that can be used to control the server

 - `DATABASE_URL` allows to specify the database the server should use
 - `PORT` allows to specify the port to be used by the server